watisdis31/life-rpg-simulator/README.md

 So even if someone copies the key:
 > They still get **nothing** 🎉

-A few things to be very clear about:
+To be very clear:

 - ✅ I **cannot** read or write other users’ data
 - ✅ You **cannot** read or write other users’ data
-- ❌ This app does **NOT** connect to **ANY** of your personal and important data
+- ❌ This app does **NOT** connect to **ANY** of your personal or sensitive data
 - ❌ No credit cards, no spying, no funny business
-- **This is a personal project, not a bank**
+- This is a **personal project**, not a bank

 ---

 ## 🧪 Known Quirks (a.k.a.
-Not Bugs, Just Personality)

-- Daily reset works best when reopening the site
-- Browser sleep can delay timers
+Personality Traits)

+This app is stable, but still has character:

+- Refreshing the page instantly syncs all stats
-- DevTools time-travel testing may confuse the app
+- Time travel via DevTools may confuse reality
-- The game may roast you (emotionally)
+- The game may roast you emotionally
+- Titles are not responsible for your ego

+If something looks weird:
+- Refresh once
+- If it’s still weird, it’s probably intentional ✨

 ---